-- b.
-The Fire Chief/Senior Fire Officer shall determine the crash/fire/rescue equipment to be dispatched and position them accordingly. - c.
+- 1. During aircraft in distress or aircraft emergency situations, the following procedures shall be accomplished: - a.
+Broadcast the information over the ELMR crash channel, crash phone, and Air Operations public address (PA) system. - b.
+The Fire Chief/Semor Fire Officer shall determine the crash/fire/rescue equipment to he dispatched and position them accordingly. - c.
 The SAR helicopter may or may not be launched, depending on the response time involved, availability, and the situation as evaluated by the Air Operations Officer. - 2.
 If an aircraft has crashed, or a crash is imminent on or near the field, the SAR Warbler shall be sounded, and the information broadcast on the ELMR crash channel, crash phone, and Air Operations PA system. - 3.
 All aircraft fire fighting and rescue equipment including the ambulance and SAR helicopter, if available, will proceed immediately to the scene of the accident.
 The SAR helicopter will closely monitor 282.8 until it is determined whether or not medical evacuations are necessary.

+The on-scene Fire Chief/Senior on-scene Fire Officer shall determine equipment requirements.
+The Crash Captain controls the airfield in the event of an emergency and will secure the emergency and release the airfield back to the Control Tower.

-The on-scene Fire Chief/Senior on-scene Fire Officer shall determine equipment requirements. - 4.
-When an incident occurs off-station in the local tri-county area, the NAS Patuxent River Fire Department will be notified immediately and the Senior Fire Officer on duty will determine the availability of equipment and personnel to respond.
+- 4. When an incident occurs off-station in the local tri-county area, the NAS Patuxent River Fire Department will be notified immediately and the Senior Fire Officer on duty will determine the availability of equipment and personnel to respond.
 The SAR helicopter, if available, will be launched after the arrival of medical personnel.
 All forced aircraft landings shall be reported to the AODO for relay to the Air Operations Officer. - 5.
 In the event of hot brakes, blown tires, lost communications or other minor problems, ATC will determine whether or not to declare an emergency or notify the duty truck for response.